huynhduc0/exchange-ws/README.md

 ## Monitoring

-We use Grafana for monitoring the service.
+I use Grafana for monitoring the service.
 The Grafana dashboard provides insights into the performance and health of the service.

 ## Deployment Strategy

-We use Helm for managing deployments.
+I use Helm for managing deployments.
 The deployment strategy includes canary releases to ensure smooth rollouts.

 ### Canary Deployment